yuvalpress/aws-lambda-tesseract-image/README.md

 To use the already built base image, use the `FROM` command to retrieve the image from the `yuvalpress/aws-lambda-tesseract`  repository.

 For a detailed example, look under the `Dockerfile-from-base` file in the repository's root folder.

+### Lambda Configuration
+Recommended Settings:
+1. Set Lambda's timeout to `60 seconds`. </br>
+Usually it takes up to `20 seconds` to extract text from an image with Tesseract in a **cheap** Lambda-based environment, but lets stay on the safe side.

+2. Set memory limit to `512M` for faster execution times, but `256M` is also sufficient.